paghdv/SelfDrivingCarBehavioralCloning/README.md

 #### 1. An appropriate model architecture has been employed

-The cnn architecture implemented is one developped by NVidia for self driving cars.
-Ref. https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/
+The cnn architecture implemented is one developped by [NVidia for self driving cars](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)
 It consists of a normalization step, 3 5x5 convolutions with a 2x2 stride, 2 3x3 convolusions with a single stride and then a fully connected networks with layers of 1164, 100, 50 and 10 neurons.
 The model includes RELU layers to introduce nonlinearity.